jijee48/jijee48.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year PhD student on the 2025-26 job market.
+I am a fifth-year PhD student on the 2025-26 job market and will be joining Wake Forest University as a Visiting Assistant Professor for the 2026-2027 Academic Year.

 I am an applied microeconomist mainly interested in the fields of labor economics, development economics, and economics of gender.